mtorres253/mtorres253.github.io/chapt-8/index.md

 ### The small steps

 Focusing on accomplishing and taking notice of small, manageable goals can be helpful in sev-eral ways.
 They keep you from feeling stuck, decrease your sense of overwhelm and provides immediate reward.
-Just crossing a task off of a to-do list always feels good.
+Just crossing a task off of a to-do list always feels good.My friend’s mom makes a point to add tasks she completed that weren’t on her list, just to have the satisfaction of seeing them crossed out.
+My friend’s mom makes a point to add tasks she completed that weren’t on her list, just to have the satisfaction of seeing them crossed out.

 It is important to celebrate small successes.
 Remember, Just accomplishing one task can start to change a situation in a big way.